Topzle Topzle

 References

-1. HMS Victory is the oldest commissioned vessel by three decades, but she has been in dry dock since 1922.
+1. HMS Victory is the oldest commissioned vessel by three decades; she has however been in permanent dry dock since 1922.

 2. Chesapeake's altered construction led to her re-rating as a 36-gun ship.
 Because of their larger dimensions over Chesape